epidmehul/EMS_Stroke/README.md

-# EMS Stroke Triage and Transport Model
+# EMS Stroke Triage and Transport Model (ESTTM)
-Discrete event simulation model
+Discrete event simulation model to estimate the impact of EMS stroke triage and transport plans